-The Municipality has an opening for a Community Services Lead Hand.
-The Lead Hand organizes and delegates work involving the operation and maintenance of recreation facilities, parks, sports fields, green spaces, and related amenities and areas within the Municipality.
+The Community Services Lead Hand organizes and delegates work involving the operation and maintenance of recreation facilities, parks, sports fields, green spaces, and related amenities and areas within the Municipality.
 Due to the nature of the role, the Lead Hand will also participate with Community Services Operators and Labourers in the completion of the work.
 The incumbent works closely with the Manager of Community Services by carrying out his/her directives and departmental strategic objectives, while providing expert advice to leadership on facility maintenance and operation.

 All duties outlined in the Community Services Labourer and Operator I/II/III Positions.